-These figures represent freelancers defined as independently employed individuals and do not include telecommuters or non-independent contracted businesses who provided a service or product to a business or organization.
+These figures represent freelancers defined as independently employed individuals and do not include telecommuters or non-independent contracted businesses that provided a service or product to a business or organization.

 To provide a frame of reference for the tremendous growth in the freelance industry, in 2005 there were only 10.3 million freelancers in the US.
 The demand for freelancers survived the economic crash of 2008, and while the mainstream workforce unemployment rate went up sharply, the income-earning freelancers in the workforce continued to rise.

 It is important to clarify that these numbers did not climb simply due to more people being forced to freelance (and therefore, were simply unemployed individuals who called themselves freelancers) but counts those who actually earned some sort of income from freelance work.

 - In Upwork's 2018 survey, 61% of respondents reported that they began freelancing by choice rather than out of necessity.